 At SCAI we believe that unless we ACT NOW these cuts will continue.
 By working together our voices are more powerful.
 We are asking you to add your voice to all of the interventional cardiologists we represent.
 Let's stop the bleeding.
 Let’s bring about change, together.
 The future of your practice and your specialty may be at stake.
 We make it easy for you to take action.
 Join us—add your voice to ours and amplify our message—interventional cardiology saves lives.

-- Use our resources to connect with your members of Congress and ask them to support H.R.
-8505 and H.R.
-8702, bills to stop the cuts (links provided below).
+- Use our resources to connect with your Members of Congress and ask them to support H.R.315, a bill that would place a moratorium on the two (2) percent cuts to Medicare physicians, providers, and patients budget sequestration provisions (links provided below).

-- Remind your Member of Congress that these cuts go into effect on January 1, 2021, and must act now to attach at least one of these measures to the next available legislative vehicle before it is too late.
+- Remind your Member of Congress that these cuts go into effect on March 31, 2021, and must act now before it is too late.
 Please use the link provided here to find your elected officials.

 For questions, contact Curtis Rooney, Vice President, Government Relations, email@example.com.
 Tell us what your Congressional office says.